meteor-useraccounts/core/Guide.md

 Template.appAtInput.replaces("atInput");
 ```

 Grouping fields together is a special problem in regard to layout.
-The issue here is creating some container markup *while* iterating over the fields (the templating engine of Meteor doesn't allow outputting an opening tag inside a loop without closing it in the same iteration).
+The issue is creating some container markup *while* iterating over the fields (the templating engine of Meteor doesn't allow outputting an opening tag inside a loop without closing it in the same iteration).

 A solution to the problem is demonstrated in [this gist](https://gist.github.com/dalgard/a844f6569d8f471db9a7).